mfx9/mrtp/README.md

 ### Installation

+Make sure you have the necessary libraries installed.
+Review the makefile.
-You may start from reviewing the makefile.
-Then, run the following commands.
-The executable should be in bin/mrtp\_cli.
+Finally, run make in the main directory.
+The executable should appear in bin/mrtp\_cli.

 ```
+apt-get install libpng-dev libpng++-dev libeigen3-dev
 git submodule update --init --recursive
 mkdir bin build
 make